apify/apify-cli/README.md

 You can embed your [input schema](https://docs.apify.com/actors/development/input-schema#specification-version-1) object directly in `actor.json` under `input` field.
 Alternatively, you can provide a path to a custom input schema.
 If not provided, the input schema at `.actor/INPUT_SCHEMA.json` and `INPUT_SCHEMA.json` is used in this order of preference.

 **`Storages.dataset` field**\
 You can define the schema of the items in your dataset under the `storages.dataset` field.
 This can be either an embedded object or a path to a JSON schema file.
-You can read more about the schema of your actor output [here](https://docs.apify.com/actors/development/output-schema#specification-version-1).
+You can read more about the schema of your Actor output [here](https://docs.apify.com/actors/development/output-schema#specification-version-1).

 **Note on migration from deprecated config "apify.json"**\
-*Note that previously, actor config was stored in the `apify.json` file that has been deprecated.
+*Note that previously, Actor config was stored in the `apify.json` file that has been deprecated.
 You can find the (very slight) differences and migration info in [migration guidelines](https://github.com/apify/apify-cli/blob/master/MIGRATIONS.md).*

 ## Environment variables

 There are two options how you can set up environment variables for Actors.

 ### Set up environment variables in .actor/actor.json
-All keys from `env` will be set as environment variables into Apify platform after you push actor to Apify.
+All keys from `env` will be set as environment variables into Apify platform after you push Actor to Apify.
 Current values on Apify will be overridden.
 ```json
 {
     "actorSpecification": 1,